sidravi1/sidravi1.github.io/_posts/2018-11-14-another-flavour-of-the-waiting-time-or-inspection-paradox.md

 # The inspection paradox

-The solution is that when you ask passengers, you oversample the ones on crowded bus.
-More people are waiting for delayed buses therefore more people get on overcrowded buses.
+The solution is that when you ask passengers, you oversample the ones on crowded buses.
+More people are waiting for delayed buses therefore more people get on the delayed buses and therefore delayed buses are overcrowded.
 There was a great post by [Allen Downey on the inspection problem](http://allendowney.blogspot.com/2015/08/the-inspection-paradox-is-everywhere.html).
-He looks at a number of examples of the inspection paradox including something similar to the *Poissonville buses* problem that McKay.
+He looks at a number of examples of the inspection paradox including something similar to the *Poissonville buses* problem that McKay poses.

 Jake VanderPlas also had [a great post recently](https://jakevdp.github.io/blog/2018/09/13/waiting-time-paradox/) looking at the bus example in real life.
 He summarizes the inspection paradox quite nicely: